waltsims/k-wave-python/docs/README.md

 pip install k-wave-python
 ```

-After installing the python package, the required binaries will be downloaded and installed the first time you run a
+After installing the Python package, the required binaries will be downloaded and installed the first time you run a
 simulation.

 ## Getting started